Masiesworld/Airline-Dashboard/README.md

 - Now that the environments for the webpage is created and data are retrieved, open browser at "localhost:5000" and see your result.
 - By changing the dropdown menu, you should be able to see changes in the tweets table down below.
 Enjoy!

+## Note:
-## Note: starter resources files are in the zip file.
+flights.csv in the zip file.
 Please download it and put all the csv files under "Resources" folder.

 ## There are some screenshoot of the final result:
 ![app1](images/app1.png)